Wealth & Happiness Vs Population: Does Farming Humans pay?

 GDP per Capita: What Matters To the Average Person.

 For the average citizen, living standards are determined by GDP per capita, not total GDP.
-India having a total GDP of
+India having a total GDP of over 3 trillion US$ is less impressive once it is divided by over 1.4 billion people.

 This means for the average citizen, economic growth is only a good thing, only if it also delivers per capita, economic growth.
 Economic growth through population growth always ensures total GPD rises, but often can mean per capita GDP falls.
 Generally, if a country has insufficient people to access all resources, such as in the USA prior to the 20th century, population growth will raise both total and per capita GDP.
-However, once adding more people no longer increases accessible resources, as with 21st century USA, more people means a smaller share of resources per person.
+However, once adding more people no longer increases accessible resources, as with 21st century USA, having more people means a smaller share of resources per person.
 From that point, only those rich enough to growth their slice even as population grows, see an inherent benefit from population growth.

 Who Is Motivated Primarily By Total GDP?